algobot76/my-cs-notes/css/css-the-definitive-guide/README.md

 - Some CSS properties aren't inherited.
 There is a [list](https://stackoverflow.com/questions/5612302/which-css-properties-are-inherited) of those properties.
 - Inherited values have no specificity at all, not even zero specificity.

+### The Cascade

+Cascade rules:

+- Find all rules that contain a selector that matches a given element.
+- Sort all declarations applying to the given element by explicit weight.
+Those rules marked `!important` have a higher weight than those are not.
+- Sort all declarations applying to the given element by origin.
+There are three basic origins: author, reader, and user agent.
+Under normal circumstances, the author’s styles win out over the reader’s styles. !important reader styles are stronger than any other styles, including !important author styles.
+Both author and reader styles override the user agent’s default styles.
+- Sort all declarations applying to the given element by specificity.
+Those elements with a higher specificity have more weight than those with lower specificity.
+- Sort all declarations applying to the given element by order.
+The later a declaration appears in the style sheet or document, the more weight it is given.
+Declarations that appear in an imported style sheet are considered to come before all declarations within the style sheet that imports them.